-An owner of an LLC will pay taxes, just as a sole proprietor does — all profit is considered personal income and is taxed accordingly at the end of the year.
+An owner of an LLC pays taxes just as a sole proprietor does: All profit is considered personal income and taxed accordingly at the end of the year.

 "As a small business owner, you want to avoid double taxation in the early stages," said Jennifer Friedman, chief marketing expert at Expertly.com.
 "The LLC structure prevents that, and makes sure you're not taxed as a company and as an individual."

-A corporation files its own tax return each year, paying tax on profits after expenses, including payroll.
-If you pay yourself from the corporation, you will pay personal taxes — such as Social Security and Medicare — on your personal return for what you were paid throughout the year.
+A corporation files its own tax returns each year, paying taxes on profits after expenses, including payroll.
+If you pay yourself from the corporation, you will pay personal taxes, such as for Social Security and Medicare, on your personal return for what you were paid throughout the year.

 If it is important for you to have sole or primary control of the business and its activities, a sole proprietorship or an LLC might be the best choice for you.
 You can negotiate such control in a partnership agreement as well.

 A corporation is constructed to have a board of directors that makes the major decisions to guide the company.
-A single person can control a corporation, especially at its inception; but as it grows, so does the need to operate it as a board-directed entity.
-Even as a small corporation, the rules intended for larger organizations — such as keeping board-of-directors notes of every major decision that affects the company — still apply.
+A single person can control a corporation, especially at its inception, but as it grows, so does the need to operate it as a board-directed entity.
+Even for a small corporation, the rules intended for larger organizations – such as keeping notes of every major decision that affects the company – still apply.

-If you need to obtain outside funding sources — like investor or venture capital, bank loans and other avenues for money — you may be better off establishing a corporation, which has an easier time of obtaining outside funding than does a sole proprietorship.
+If you need to obtain outside funding sources, like investor or venture capital and bank loans, you may be better off establishing a corporation, which has an easier time obtaining outside funding than does a sole proprietorship.
 Corporations can sell shares of stock, securing additional funding for growth, while sole proprietors can only obtain funds through their personal accounts, using their personal credit or taking on partners.
-An LLC can face similar struggles, although, as its own entity, it is not always necessary for the owner to use his or her personal credit or assets.
+An LLC can face similar struggles, although, as its own entity, it is not always necessary for the owner to use their personal credit or assets.

 Licenses, permits and regulations

-In addition to getting your business entity legally registered, you may need specific licenses and permits to operate.
+In addition to legally registering your business entity, you may need specific licenses and permits to operate.
 Depending on the type of business and its activities, it may need to be licensed at the local, state and federal levels.

 "States have different requirements for different business structures," Friedman said.
 "Depending on where you set up, there could be different requirements at the municipal level as well.
 As you choose your structure, understand the state and industry you're in.
 It's not a 'one size fits all,' and businesses may not be aware of what's applicable to them."

 It's important to note that the structures discussed here only apply to for-profit businesses.
-If you've done your research and you're still unsure about which business structure is right for you, Friedman advised speaking with a specialist in business law.
+If you've done your research and you're still unsure which business structure is right for you, Friedman advises speaking with a specialist in business law.

 For more information on the types of business structures you can choose, visit the Small Business Administration website.